SE-TINF22B6/DHBWhub/docs/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 - Create a Page for the User to personalize his or her account settings.
 - As a user, I want to be able to change my own settings to personalize my profile or change other crucial personal details.

+- user stories: ![Issue 66](https://github.com/SE-TINF22B6/DHBWhub/issues/66)
 - Link to mockup: n.A.
-- user stories: ![Issue 66](https://github.com/SE-TINF22B6/DHBWhub/issues/66)

 - Preconditions: The landing page as well as the user accounts have to be fully functioning in order to change it.
 - Postconditions: Users can customize their own profile.
+- Estimated efforts: medium
 > Other Use Cases will be added when discussed properly
 >
 ### 3. Nonfunctional requirements